microsoft/DeepSpeed/docs/index.md

 ### DeepSpeed-Compression:

-To further increase the infrence efficency, DeepSpeed provides a new feature, that offers an easy-to-use and flexible-to-compose compression library for researchers and practitioners to compress their models while delivering faster speed, smaller model size, and significantly reduced compression cost.
-Meanwhile, new innovations, like ZeroQuant and XTC, are included under the DeepSpeed-Compression pillar.
+To further increase the inference efficency, DeepSpeed offers easy-to-use and flexible-to-compose compression techniques for researchers and practitioners to compress their models while delivering faster speed, smaller model size, and significantly reduced compression cost.
+Moreover, SoTA innovations on compression like ZeroQuant and XTC are included under the DeepSpeed-Compression pillar.
 (See [here](https://www.deepspeed.ai/tutorials/model-compression/) for more details)

 ## DeepSpeed Software Suite